Xistens/security/privilege_escalation_-_linux.md

 ## Exploiting Capabilities

 Capabilities provide fine-grained control over superuser permissions, allowing use of the root user to be avoided.
-Software developers are encouraged to replace uses of the powerful [https://en.wikipedia.org/wiki/Setuid](setuid) attributed in a system binary with a more minimal set of capabilities.
+Software developers are encouraged to replace uses of the powerful setuid attributed in a system binary with a more minimal set of capabilities.

 **Setting/Getting capabilities**